Skip to main content

 Request from the client to the server

-• Make a request to the server
+• Fire a request to the server

-• Process the data returned and produce the chart
+• Process the returned data and produce the chart

-The code snippet below does exactly the points outlined above.
+The code below does exactly that:

 $('#apply').click(function () {